-2.3 Public Outreach
+2.3 Klamath County Outreach

-Prior to drawdown and in 2021, as part of the Proposed Action the Renewal Corporation will conduct a outreach effort to request public participation to conduct pre-drawdown groundwater monitoring.
-Property owners that participate in the Renewal Corporation's pre-drawdown groundwater monitoring program will be eligible to participate in the groundwater well management fund if post drawdown monitoring indicates that a groundwater well has been adversely impacted by the Proposed Action.
+Prior to drawdown, as part of the Proposed Action, the Renewal Corporation will request participation to conduct pre-drawdown and drawdown groundwater monitoring at Sportsman's Park.
+If Klamath County allows the Renewal Corporation to monitor their well, the well will be evaluated in accordance with Section 2.4.
+If Klamath County participates in the Renewal Corporation's pre-drawdown groundwater monitoring program, Klamath County will be eligible to participate in the LIMF if post drawdown monitoring indicates that a groundwater well has been adversely impacted by the Proposed Action.